slinga-homebrew/Save-Game-Copier/README.md

 dd conv=notrunc if=sgc_original.iso of=sgc_modified.iso bs=1 count=32768
 ```

 2) If you are comfortable compiling SGC, you can also add saves at build time.
 Checkout SGC from source.
-Add your save game files (in a raw format) to cd/SAVES/ and recompile.
+Add your save game files (in a raw format) to cd/SATSAVES/ and recompile.
 Again read the instructions in "Save Game Format" so you have the correct type of file and filename.
 The newly built ISO will include your saves.

 ## Satiator Support
 I don't own a Satiator so my testing has solely been with the [Satiator Yabause fork](https://github.com/satiator/satiator-yabause).
 When using a Satiator:
 * Make sure you upgrade to the latest firmware.
 There have been firmware fixes
-* Create a "SAVES" directory on the root of the drive.
+* Create a "SATSAVES" directory on the root of the drive.
 SGC is hardcoded to use that folder.
 Copy saves to and from that folder.
 * Saves must use the .BUP file extensions or they will not be visible.
 Filenames can be 11 characters + 3 more for the extension.

 ## MODE Support